pucherot/Pi.Alert/README.md

 # Update
 <!--- --------------------------------------------------------------------- --->
+You can always check for a new release using the "Update Check" button in the sidebar.
+This check will show you if the GeoLite2 DB is installed or up to date and which new features, fixes or changes are available in the new Pi.Alert release, if you are not already using the latest version.

+There are no updates as release package, because the update function is done by the "curl" command anyway.

 This update script is only recommended for an already existing installation of this fork.
 If you are using another fork, I recommend uninstalling it first.
 If you backup the database, it may be possible to continue using it with my fork after a patch.

 - One-step Automated Update:
   #### `curl -sSL https://github.com/leiweibau/Pi.Alert/raw/main/install/pialert_update.sh | bash`

-There are no updates as release package, because the update function is done by the "curl" command anyway.
-From the settings page of Pi.Alert, I provide a function to view the latest update.
-After clicking on the (i) next to the update notification I provide a link to the update archive on my homepage in case an older version is needed.

 # Closing words
 <!--- --------------------------------------------------------------------- --->